cortex-js/cortexjs.io/docs/compute-engine/85-reference-core.md

 <Signature name="Error">_error-code_, _context_</Signature>

 Tag an expression that could not be interpreted correctly.
-It may have a syntax error, a reference to an unknown identifier or some other problem.
+It may have a syntax error, a reference to an unknown symbol or some other problem.

 The first argument, `error-code` is either a string, or an `["ErrorCode"]` expression.